CapstoneDesign2-WHEALTH/Whealth_HK-UI/HealthKit.md

 Get Health Data from iPhone's Health App.
 Use those datas for our app.

 ## Installation
-For installation, check for https://github.com/agencyenterprise/react-native-health, an OFFICIAL_DOCUMENT.
+For installation, check for https://github.com/agencyenterprise/react-native-health, the OFFICIAL_DOCUMENT.

 Follow the basic install processes.